FluBBaOfWard/WSHWTest/README.md

 2. Count down counter, if it's now zero tell the interrupt manager.
 3. If counted down value was zero, check repeat bit and fetch timer value.
 4. Is Timer on?
 Write back downcounted/timer value to counter.

+## LCD off

+This turns on the Star icon and sleep mode for the LCD, turns off all interrupts except KEY.
+It waits for a KEY interrupt and then disables LCD sleep & star icon.